-If you want to make money on YouTube, it’s not a mystery.
+If you’re wondering how to make money on YouTube, it’s no mystery.

 Have you ever watched your favorite YouTuber and wondered if they’re makin’ it rain?

 If so, how much is your favorite YouTuber making online and how much do YouTubers make per video?